bcrant/tableau-style-validator/README.md

 # Quick Start
 All instructions assume macOS and that you have [Homebrew](https://brew.sh/) and `git` installed and tries not to assume anything else.
 Let me know if I overlooked anything or if you run into any troubles getting set up using these instructions.

-See [documentation](./documentation) for an in depth walk through of the cloud deployment, hosted on all free tier AWS products.

 The below steps create an isolated Python environment to quickly test the program from your command line.